WebexCC-SA/LAB-2352/docs/Labguide/Lab8.md

   ![Login](../assets/images/Analyzer/topic1.png)

-1. Click the email dialog and enter email and password to log in
+Step 1: Click the email dialog and enter email and password to log in

-2. When prompted with the station credentials dialog:
+Step 2: When prompted with the station credentials dialog:

 - Click the drop down for **Handle calls using** and select “Extension”
 - Click the drop down for **Extension** and select **302**
 - **Your team** will be pre-populated as “Debit card”
 - **Save preferences to Profile Settings** will be checked by default

-4.	**Confirm** your selection
+Step 3: 	**Confirm** your selection

-5.	**Click on the avatar menu** to review your selections in **Change Profile Settings**
+Step 4.	**Click on the avatar menu** to review your selections in **Change Profile Settings**